 This past year has had me on the road a good bit, with another trip to Singapore in June, and a handful of jobs throughout the year.
-A fair amount of the travel has had to do with non-paid activities: family needs, my meeting with my co-author, and (so far) two road trips with Jerry (Sedona in March and Colorado in May).
+A fair amount of the travel has had to do with non-paid activities: family needs, my meeting with my co-author, and (so far) two road trips with Jerry.
 It was rare that I was out for less than a week, so cumulatively, I’ve been gone a significant percentage of this year.

 This is still a part of my work that I love doing, and although the economy has hit me pretty hard in this area (freeing up time for all of the above, if you want to put the most positive spin possible on this situation), I’ve still managed to get my voice out there and interact with teacher and other professionals.